-40 alternative things to do in Dubai if you're doing dry January
+62 amazing alcohol-free things to do in Dubai

 Banish those blues with these fun activities…

-Dubai is often synonymous with big brunches and never ending parties, however the city is home to an array of amazing activities that don’t involve drinking.
-From gorgeous beaches and outdoor activities to amusement parks and art classes, if you’re doing dry January you will won’t have a second to spare in the city that has it all.
+Dubai is often synonymous with big brunches and never-ending parties, however, the city is home to an array of amazing activities that don’t involve drinking.
+From gorgeous beaches and outdoor activities to amusement parks and art classes, you will won’t have a second to spare in the city that has it all.

 Stroll around Ripe Market